Richardaeld/Fat_Racoon_Kitchen/README.md

 + Python - Allows back end programs to run.
 These programs are:
     + Flask - Allows use of Templating, security, user searching, and other critical functions.
     + Pymongo - Allows flask (python) to communicate with Mongo DB.
+    + PythonDNS
     + Werkzeug - Encrypts data as it is sent between the user and server.
     + Datetime - Allows python to take a date/time stamp.
+    + Random - Allows a for a random number generator.
 + Mongo DB - Database that application communicates with and stores information on.

 # Testing